chadpark07/recipe-investigation/README.md

 	- Individual columns in my dataset titled `calories`, `total fat`, etc. were created using the '.split()' function and 'expand' parameters and converted to type floats
 	- The original `nutrition` column was dropped and these new split features can be used during data analysis as well as hypothesis testing and model tuning

-2. Convert the `tags` column into lists and add a column checking for asian and american recipes
+2. Convert the `tags` column into lists and add a column checking for Asian and American recipes
 	- The `tags` column is converted to lists using '.split()'
 	- To investigate the question posed above, columns called `is_asian` and `is_american` containing boolean values will be added to the dataset